-As a member in good standing of the WCA, Barrett Weimaraners has made a commitment to adhere to the Code of Ethics (and our annotations to the below Code are written in red).
+As a member in good standing of the WCA, Barrett Weimaraners has made a commitment to adhere to the Code of Ethics.
 Further, we ask that Barrett Weimaraner puppy owners should apply for membership to the WCA and make the same commitment.
 Why?
 Because I feel it’s the right thing to do.

 Please holler with any questions.

 Submitted by the WCA Board of Directors to the membership.